 - research methodology.

-And you can choose electives from across a wide range of topics, depending on your interests, including psychology of crime, health psychology, psychology of substance abuse, psychology and the legal system and psychology of trauma.
+What’s more, you can choose electives from across a wide range of topics, depending on your interests, including psychology of crime, health psychology, psychology of substance abuse, psychology and the legal system and psychology of trauma.

 Bachelor of Social Science (Psychology)